Walmart requires every supplier to be EDI-capable before shipping. The essentials:

 AS2: Walmart's Required Communication Protocol

-Walmart requires all suppliers to use AS2 (Applicability Statement 2) as the communication protocol for transmitting EDI documents.
-AS2 sends data over the internet inside a secure "envelope" using encryption and digital certificates, providing authenticated, receipt-confirmed delivery that meets Walmart's security standards.
+Walmart requires all suppliers to transmit EDI documents via AS2 (Applicability Statement 2), which sends data over the internet inside a secure "envelope" using encryption and digital certificates — authenticated, receipt-confirmed delivery that meets Walmart's security standards.
+Practically, that means:

-- You need an AS2 connection configured specifically for Walmart's systems
+- An AS2 connection configured specifically for Walmart's systems

-- Your AS2 setup must be tested and certified before you can transact
+- The connection tested and certified before you can transact

-- Certificate renewals and connection monitoring are ongoing responsibilities
+- Certificate renewals and connection monitoring as ongoing responsibilities — an expired certificate takes your connection down mid-season

-Managing AS2 in-house is technically demanding.
-Most suppliers work with an EDI provider who handles AS2 configuration, testing, and maintenance on their behalf.
-For a detailed comparison of AS2 versus VAN connectivity, see our guide on choosing between AS2 and an EDI VAN.
+Managing AS2 in-house is technically demanding, which is why most suppliers have an EDI provider handle configuration, testing and maintenance.
+For the trade-offs, see our guide on choosing between AS2 and an EDI VAN.

 GDSN: Product Data Synchronization

-In addition to transaction-level EDI, Walmart requires suppliers to participate in a Global Data Synchronization Network (GDSN).
-GDSN allows trading partners to share product data automatically — so when you update your product database, Walmart's systems are updated in real time.
+Beyond transaction-level EDI, Walmart requires suppliers to participate in a Global Data Synchronization Network (GDSN), which shares product data between trading partners automatically — update your product database, and Walmart's systems update in real time.

-GDSN compliance means maintaining accurate, current product records including item descriptions, dimensions, weights, GTINs, and images.
-Discrepancies between your GDSN data and what Walmart has on file can create downstream problems in ordering, labeling, and invoicing.
+In practice, GDSN compliance means keeping item descriptions, dimensions, weights, GTINs and images accurate and current.
+Discrepancies between your GDSN data and Walmart's records create downstream problems in ordering, labeling and invoicing.

 The Certification Testing Process

-Before you can transact live with Walmart, you must complete a formal certification process through Walmart's Retail Link supplier portal.
-Here's what to expect:
+Before transacting live, you'll complete a formal certification process through Walmart's Retail Link supplier portal:

-After Walmart's merchandising team approves your products, you'll receive a supplier agreement through Retail Link.
-Review it carefully — this document establishes your compliance obligations, chargeback structure, and EDI requirements.
+After Walmart's merchandising team approves your products, the supplier agreement arrives through Retail Link.
+Read it carefully — it establishes your compliance obligations, chargeback structure and EDI requirements.

-Walmart assigns a unique supplier number that identifies you across all their systems.
-This number is required for EDI configuration and must be included in your transaction sets.
+Walmart assigns a unique supplier number that identifies you across its systems.
+It's required for EDI configuration and must appear in your transaction sets.

-Work with your EDI provider to configure your AS2 connection to Walmart's specifications, exchange digital certificates, and verify connectivity before testing begins.
+Work with your EDI provider to configure the connection to Walmart's specifications, exchange certificates and verify connectivity before testing begins.

-Walmart requires test transactions for each document type before going live.
-Testing validates that your documents are correctly formatted, contain all required fields, and meet timing requirements.
+Walmart requires test transactions for every document type before go-live, validating format, required fields and timing.
 Failures must be corrected and retested before you can ship.

 Common Rejection Errors and Chargebacks

-- ASN sent after shipment arrives rather than before
+- ASN sent after the shipment arrives rather than before

 - ASN contents that don't match the physical shipment — wrong quantities, missing cartons, incorrect SSCC labels